CounterpartyXCP/Documentation/Installation/federated_node.md

 Where `<service>` is one of the service names listed [above](#servicenames), or blank for all services.

-Note that redis and mongodb are shared services and need to run if either (mainnet or testnet) counterblock container is running and shut down only if both counterblock containers are stopped.
+Note that redis and mongodb are shared services and need to run if either (mainnet or testnet) counterblock container is running and shut down only if both counterblock containers are not running.

 **Issuing a single shell command**